atc-net/atc-rest-api-generator/README.md

 ## CLI Tool

-The Atc.Rest.ApiGenerator.CLI library is available through a cross platform command line application.
+The `atc-rest-api-generator` is a cross platform command line application known as CLI tool.

+The main purpose of this application is to create and maintain a REST-API service based on an Open-API specification file.
+So the consept is the `Design First` approse.
+And the `atc-rest-api-generator` should be categorized as a `Rapid Application Development Tool` for REST-API in .NET/C#.

 ### Requirements